google/go-cloud/internal/docs/pubsub/design.md

 * Error occurs when making a local topic with an ID that doesn’t exist on the server.
 * Error occurs when making a subscription with an ID that doesn’t exist on the server.
 * Message gets sent again after ack deadline if a message is never acknowledged.
-* Acked messages don't get received again after waiting twice the ack deadline.
+* ~~Acked messages don't get received again after waiting twice the ack deadline.~~ <- This test would probably be too flakey.

 ## Benchmarks
 What is the throughput and latency of Go Cloud's `pubsub` package, relative to directly using the APIs for various providers?